 Here are a couple of examples of homemade hummingbird perches:

 Personally, I like the grapevine perch.
 It is more natural and easier to craft.
-While the image above isn’t a hummingbird, the design for this grapevine perch would be similar.
-Be sure to use a small stick for the birds to perch on and place the perch near a feeder in a protected spot.
+Be sure to use a small, thin stick for the birds to perch on and place the perch near a feeder in a protected spot.
 Click on the image with the yellow goldfinch for a tutorial.

 Hummingbirds Love Bathtime